0xMgwan/aibingwa-npm-package/README.md

 ## What is AIBINGWA?

-AIBINGWA is a modular, open-source AI agent framework designed for autonomous DeFi trading on Base blockchain.
+AIBINGWA is a modular, open-source AI agent framework designed for autonomous DeFi trading, analysis, autoexecution and alot more than just trading.
+You feed it skills.
 It combines:

 - **GPT-4o reasoning** — LLM brain that understands markets, evaluates risk, and makes trading decisions
 - **Bankr Agent API** — Execute swaps, research tokens, deploy contracts, and more on Base